difli/astra_vsearch_QA_for_documents/README.md

 Jupyter notebook for generative Q&A for douments is powered by Astra Vector Search and OpenAI [(https://github.com/openai/) and Casssio [Opensource LLM integration with Cassandra and Astra DB (https://cassio.org/)].

+# License

+This project is licensed under the Apache License, Version 2.0.

 # Astra Vector Search
 Astra vector search enables developers to search a database by context or meaning rather than keywords or literal values.
 This is done by using “embeddings”.
 Embeddings are a type of representation used in machine learning where high-dimensional or complex data is mapped onto vectors in a lower-dimensional space.
 These vectors capture the semantic properties of the input data, meaning that similar data points have similar embeddings.